Ball Joints

 Ball joint function.

 Many replacement ball joints have a zerk grease fitting and need lubrication after installation.
 Others are sealed and contain sufficient lubricant from the manufacturer to last the lifespan of the ball joint.
-Some ball joints contain a wear indicator; when the grease fitting becomes flush or recesses into the base of the ball joint, the ball joint is worn.
-Others require a jack to unload the joints, so end play can be recognized.
+Some ball joints contain a wear indicator; when the grease fitting becomes flush or recesses into the base, replace the ball joint.
+Others require a jack to unload the joint to measure end play.

 If the spring is between the lower control arm and the frame, place the jack under the lower control arm close to the ball joint.
-If the spring is between the frame and the upper control arm, place the jack under the vehicle's frame.
+Place the jack under the vehicle's frame if the spring is between the frame and the upper control arm.
 Raising the wheel off the ground unloads the ball joint.